kc1nn4y/dbldatachallenge/README.md

 ## Features

-- Import Twitter data in JSON format
+- Loading in a big tweet dataset in json format
-- Clean & filter these tweets
+- Cleaning & filtering of tweets
-- Export tweets to a database for releational querying
+- Relational database querying for optimal efficiency
-- Create categories of tweets
+- Categorizing and analyzing tweets
-- Analyze tweet categories
-- Create visualizations
+- Creating visualizations

-This GitHub repo is designed to be able to efficiently load in our jupyter notebooks and convert the data in a linear way.
-By following this guide we will guide you through this process.
+This GitHub repo is designed to be able to efficiently load our project consisting of Jupyter Notebooks and a large tweet dataset.
+This guide will guide you through the installation process.

 ## Software

-The following software was used during the project, these are all publicly available for free:
+The following software was used during the project and are required to be able to run this project:

 - [Python 3](https://www.python.org/download/releases/3.0/) - An interpreted, object-oriented, high-level programming language with dynamic semantics
 - [Jupyter Notebook](https://jupyter.org/install) - An open source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text